- Odds opened with the New England Patriots as 5.5-point favorites over the Tennessee Titans in their AFC Wild Card game

-Regardless, BetOnline still sees the defending Super Bowl champion Pats rolling through this game without much of a problem.
-The sportsbook lists the Patriots as the 5.5-point chalk in the opening line on this game.
+Regardless, books still see the defending Super Bowl champion Pats rolling through this game without much of a problem.
+They list the Patriots as the 5.5-point chalk in the opening line on this game.

 Tennessee Titans vs New England Patriots AFC Wild Card Odds